 Next comes the management aspect of the process.
 At this point, you need to view the project portfolio and make necessary decisions about the reallocation of budgets and resources or reprioritize based on the information you uncovered during the previous legs of the process.
 Processes to consider during this phase include resource management, risk management, and change management.

 You may also need to reschedule projects which you may have decided to keep.
 However, ensure the rescheduling risk aligns with your strategy.
 Above all, collaboration is critical before making these decisions to make sure you end up with the right portfolio.

 In the end, your portfolio should have a healthy mixture of risk and reward and should meet internal requirements.

 5. Test And Adapt

 Lastly, test and adapt.
-There is no guarantee you will get your PPM process right immediately, and in fact you shouldn’t expect to.
+There is no guarantee you will immediately get your PPM process right, and in fact, you shouldn’t expect to.
 You will need to adapt and make changes in real-time.
 What adaptation means is quite different for every company, as it should be, but it’s generally a good idea to test your new portfolio with a few stakeholders, taking feedback as needed.

 PPM can be quite a complex process, especially in the beginning.
 There are project portfolio management templates and portfolio and project management software that can help.

 Once your portfolio has been rolled out, it can be difficult to see where to go from there.
 Here are a few tips for achieving success: